Intel-bigdata/HiBench/README.md

      Run `<HiBench_Root>/bin/build-all.sh` to build HiBench.

-     Note: Begin from HiBench V4.0, HiBench'll need python 2.x(>=2.6) for running.
+     Note: Begin from HiBench V4.0, HiBench will need python 2.x(>=2.6) for running.
 For most modern Linux distribution, this is satisfied already.

 2. HiBench Configurations.